abdur-rohman/GridPagerSnapHelper/README.md

 ![](https://raw.githubusercontent.com/hanhailong/GridPagerSnapHelper/master/screenshot/GridLayoutManager_Horizontal_Tile.png)

-so,We need to make a transformation of the data.Here,**AbsRowDataTransform** can meet your needs.
+so, we need to make a transformation of the data.Here, **AbsRowDataTransform** can meet your needs.

 # Author